Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting: Experiments.

 \subsection{Evaluating weakly supervised action forecasting and comparison to other SOA methods.}

 In this section we evaluate our weakly supervised action forecasting model presented in section~\ref{sec:wsaf}.
-For this experiment we use Breakfast dataset.
+For this experiment we use Breakfast dataset \R{and commonly used 50Salads dataset~\cite{Stein2013}}.
 In all prior experiments, we focus on forecasting future action sequence whereas most recent methods in the literature take a somewhat different approach\cite{AbuFarha2018,Gammulle2019,ke2019time}.
 These methods observe $p$\% of the video and aims to predict future actions for $q$\% of the video assuming length of video is known and frame level action annotations (at least the start and end of each action is known) are provided.
 In this section we follow the protocol used in\cite{AbuFarha2018,Gammulle2019,ke2019time}.
 However, our weakly supervised method does not make use of any frame level annotations during training.

-First, we compare our fully supervised method (section~\ref{sec:saf}) against the weakly supervised method using I3D features.
+First, we compare our fully supervised method (section~\ref{sec:saf}) against the weakly supervised method using I3D features on Breakfast dataset.
 We compare our results with\cite{AbuFarha2018,ke2019time} and report mean per class accuracy as done in\cite{AbuFarha2018,ke2019time}.
 Unfortunately, the method in \cite{Gammulle2019} uses ground truth action sequence labels (the observed actions) during inference which is not a realistic setup.
 As a fair comparison with methods proposed in\cite{AbuFarha2018,ke2019time}, we also experiment with the Fisher Vector (FV) features used in\cite{AbuFarha2018,ke2019time}.
-Results are reported in Table~\ref{tbl:pq}.
+Results for Breakfast dataset are reported in Table~\ref{tbl:pq}.

 When we use I3D features, our supervised method outperforms all baselines presented in \cite{AbuFarha2018,ke2019time} by a large margin, including larger prediction percentages such as 0.5.
 On average, our supervised method obtains an improvement of 4.6\% over the best prior model in \cite{ke2019time}.
 Specifically, the biggest average improvement is obtained when we observe only the 20\% of video.
 In this case, the average improvement is 5.1\% across all prediction percentages.
 We also see a consistent improvement over all (p\%) percentages.